Artist: Glen Campbell

 WAKING UP THE DEAD

 I don’t mind being quoted when I cite The Clash as “Britain’s greatest ever rock’n’roll group”.
 For me, they are.
-On points, they even see off The Smiths; and their finite output of five studio albums* over six productive, metamorphosing years out-toughs any historic claim by the Rolling Stones.
+On points, they even see off The Smiths; and their finite output of five studio albums (six if you’re forgiving enough to include Cut The Crap) over six productive, metamorphosing years out-toughs any historic claim by the Rolling Stones.
 (When, on their B-side to White Riot, they declare, “No Elvis, Beatles or the Rolling Stones … in 1977”, lines are drawn and battle comes down.)
 How much do I like The Clash?
 I can even put up with Sides 5 and 6 of Sandinista!

 As established elsewhere, I was too young for punk’s year zero, but this just made the whole scene all the more attractive to me while I fumbled my pubescent way towards its heart of darkness in 1979, making healthy mistakes along the way.
 I was fascinated by the Clash – their clothes, their songtitles, the stencils, the picture sleeves of their singles.
 I remember seeing the cover of English Civil War reprinted in Smash Hits, with its still from Animal Farm, and wondering what it sounded like.
 In May of that year, I took the plunge, purchasing The Cost Of Living EP, figuring it was good pocket money value at four tracks.
 Although I Fought The Law dominated, I was quickly indoctrinated by the other three songs, originals, which were like no other band I’d heard before.